mike9251/karpathy.github.io/_posts/2017-11-25-sliding-window.markdown

 In test time we can have a bigger image, so we slide across the image with a box (Sliding Window), take a crop, resize it to the size the ConvNet is expected and feed it to the ConvNet.
 Then we can change the size of the sliding window and repeat.
 A huge disadvantage of this method is computational cost.
 In order to get hight accuracy we need to slide across images with small stride (s = 1).
 Using bigger stride reduces the number of candidate crops but it increases possibility that the object will be partly missed (resulting Bounding Box will be shifted, not accurately placed around an object).

-If `FC nets` are used then to classify all crops we need `#crops` forward passes.
+If `FC layers` are used then to classify all crops we need `#crops` forward passes.
 Not optimal because there are lots of overlapped computations.
 There is a better way - turn each `FC layer` into `Conv layer`.
 It will allow to classify all crops in one forward pass.

-Example:
+Example (with 4 classes):
 `X {14x14x3} -> Conv {5x5x3x16} -> {10x10x16} -> MaxPool {2x2} -> {5x5x16} -> FC {400} -> FC {400} -> Softmax {4}`

 ``X {14x14x3} -> Conv {5x5x3x16} -> {10x10x16} -> MaxPool {2x2} -> {5x5x16} -> Conv {5x5x16x400} -> {1x1x400} -> Conv {1x1x400x400} -> {1x1x400} -> Conv {1x1x400x4}``